smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/Recap/README.md

 The bucket must contain a `data` directory containing a [train_1k.csv](https://wagon-public-datasets.s3.amazonaws.com/taxi-fare-ny/train_1k.csv) data file containing 1_000 rows.

-👉 You may use any other structure and update the code of the solution `data/train_1k.csv` accordingly
+👉 You may use any other path in the bucket (`data/train_1k.csv`) and update the code of the solution accordingly

 ## Setup